Logo

 Safety Concerns

-Solution: Always supervise early interactions, teach kids gentle touch, and give the cat escape options like cat trees or high shelves.
+It’s critical to always supervise early interactions, teach kids gentle touch, and give the cat escape options like cat trees or high shelves.
+Remember: first impressions matter!

 Allergies Can Be a Surprise Issue